StrangeRanger/bash-style-guide/docs/guidelines/bash-idioms.md

 ---

 **Explanation**: Bash globbing uses patterns like `*` to match filenames directly in the specified directory, eliminating the need for external commands like `ls`.
-This approach ensures that filenames with spaces, newlines, or special characters are handled correctly by the shell.
-Using glob patterns (e.g., `/path/to/dir/*`), the shell expands them into a list of matching filenames, making this method more secure and reliable.
+The shell expands glob patterns, such as `/path/to/dir/*`, into a list of matching filenames.
+This makes the method safer and more reliable for filenames with spaces, newlines, or special characters.

 ////
 //// tab | Using `find` for File Operations